In the ever-changing world of luxury fashion, discover how Farfetch and Adyen work together to wow international shoppers

 The partnership of Farfetch and Adyen began back in 2012 when we were both still relatively small companies.
 Since then, we've grown a bit.

 We've worked together to power Farfetch’s ecommerce payments in Europe, the US and Latin America, as well as two Browns boutiques.
 We also power the application of its Store of the Future concept with retail partners in London and New York.
+Using our technology, Farfetch can provide payment experiences tailored to each market, with local payment methods like iDEAL in the Netherlands and Sofort in Germany.

 “In Europe, payment preferences vary almost as much as language.
 Adyen has provided valuable guidance, helping us identify which methods to accept in each market.
 On top of that, most methods can be added without any additional contracts or integrations so catering to local shoppers is easier than ever.” - Mark Hobbs, Senior Payments Manager, Farfetch